airpair/transclusion-template-scope-in-angular-directives/post.md

 3. isolate scope (`scope: {}`)

 For most directives, the template's scope is all you need to consider.
-However, it's important to note that [directives that transclude](https://docs.angularjs.org/api/ng/service/$compile#transclusion) have a second scope in addition to the template scope: a transclusion scope that follows different rules.
+However, it's important to note that directives that transclude<sup>[Documentation for transclusion](https://docs.angularjs.org/api/ng/service/$compile#transclusion)</sup> have a second scope in addition to the template scope: a transclusion scope that follows different rules.
 But more on that in a moment.

 Given that brief introduction, let's dive into an example to dig into these concepts.

-## Intro to example application
+## Scope example app

 Let's say we are building an application with the help of two components: